Manufacturing in Challenging Environments: 8 Challenges the Global Manufacturing Industry Is Facing in the Modern Times

 The Massive Aging Workforce

 This is perhaps the biggest threat facing the otherwise rising industry.
-Baby boomers, regarded as the majority workforce, are nearing their exit from the service, which isn’t a good thing.
+Baby boomers, regarded as the majority workforce, are nearing their exit from the service, which isn’t good.
 The main concern is that this group will sadly leave with the invaluable skills and experience that Generation X-ers and early millennials do not have.

 Sustaining the Environment